HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/R4/datatypes.html#primitive): \r, \n, and \t.
 Strings MUST be delimited by non-directional (neutral) quotes.
 Left and right directional quotes (unicode U+201C and U+201D) sometimes automatically inserted by "smart" text editors SHALL NOT be accepted.
 Left and right directional single quotes (U+2018 and U+2019) SHALL NOT be accepted in contexts requiring a single quotation mark.

-#### Reference and Canonical Data Types

-FHIR resources can contain two types of references, [Resource references](https://www.hl7.org/fhir/R4/references.html#2.3.0) and [Canonical references](https://www.hl7.org/fhir/R4/references.html#canonical).
+#### References

-FSH represents Resource references using the syntax `Reference({Resource})`.
-For elements that require a Reference datatype, `Reference()` MUST be included, except in the case of a [reference choice path](#reference-paths).
+FHIR elements can contain [references to other Resources](https://www.hl7.org/fhir/R4/references.html#2.3.0).
+FSH represents references using the syntax `Reference({ResourceOrProfile})`.
+A name, id, or URL can be used to identify the resource or profile.
+For example, `Reference(USCorePatientProfile)`, `Reference(us-core-patient)`, and `Reference(http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient)` all are valid references to the [US Core Patient profile](http://hl7.org/fhir/us/core/structuredefinition-us-core-patient.html).
+When referring to a Reference element, the `Reference()` MUST be included, except in the case of a [reference choice path](#reference-paths).
+When syntax allows for multiple References, the items are separated by `or` placed *inside* the parentheses, e.g. `Reference(Patient or Practitioner)`, **not** `Reference(Patient) or Reference(Practitioner)`.

+In constructing profiles, references typically refer to resource or profile *types*.
+In profiles, references typically refer to resource or profile types, for example, the subject of an Observation could be constrained to `Reference(Patient or Group)`.
+For instances, references typically refer to other instances, for example, a subject of an Observation could be `Reference(JaneDoe)`, assuming JaneDoe names a Patient instance.

+If there are no restrictions on the type of Resource or Profile an element can refer to, this is expressed as `Reference(Any)`.

+#### Canonicals

-Canonical references refer to the standard URL associated with FHIR items.
-For elements that require a canonical datatype, FSH will accept a URL or an expression in the form `Canonical({name or id})`. `Canonical()` stands for the canonical URL of the referenced item.
+FHIR elements can reference other resources by their [canonical URL](https://www.hl7.org/fhir/R4/references.html#canonical).
+A canonical reference refers to the standard URL associated a FHIR item.
+For elements that require a canonical datatype, FSH accepts a URL or an expression in the form `Canonical({name or id})`. `Canonical()` stands for the canonical URL of the referenced item.
 For items defined in the same FSH project, the canonical URL is constructed using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the FSH project’s canonical URL in a single place with no changes to FSH definitions.

-When syntax allows for multiple References of Canonicals, the items are separated by `or` placed *inside* the parentheses, e.g. `Reference(Patient or Practitioner)`, **not** `Reference(Patient) or Reference(Practitioner)`
+When syntax allows for multiple Canonicals, the items are separated by `or` placed *inside* the parentheses, e.g. `Canonical(ActivityDefinition or PlanDefinition)`, **not** `Canonical(ActivityDefinition) or Canonical(PlanDefinition)`.

 #### Codes and Codings